ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_4/Transcripts/Prose/cFPIP-04L_Physics as Information Processing  ~ Chris Fields ~ Lecture 4.m4a.sentences.csv_transcript.md

 [[start:3172390][end:3181560]] And if we think about any of those assumptions in purely quantum theoretic terms, then all sorts of questions are raised, right?

 53:02 [[start:3182010][end:3184178]] Every quantum system is unique.
-[[start:3184354][end:3188870]] We have the no Cloning theorem, so every scientific instrument is unique.
+[[start:3184354][end:3188870]] We have the no-cloning theorem, so every scientific instrument is unique.

 53:09 [[start:3189690][end:3194934]] So there's no such thing as exactly replicating an experiment.
 [[start:3195062][end:3195740]] Right?
-[[start:3196350][end:3202460]] That's a coarse grained description of what I've done with a completely unique quantum system.
+[[start:3196350][end:3202460]] That's a coarse-grained description of what I've done with a completely unique quantum system.
 [[start:3202990][end:3207646]] And my brain, of course, is unique, and yours is too.
 [[start:3207668][end:3209360]] And everyone else's is.

-53:30 [[start:3210050][end:3217070]] So talking about us sharing a language is essentially a coarse grained assumption.
+53:30 [[start:3210050][end:3217070]] So talking about us sharing a language is essentially a coarse-grained assumption.
-[[start:3217910][end:3225710]] And what the Copenhagen stance is all about is coarse graining yielding effective classicality?
+[[start:3217910][end:3225710]] And what the Copenhagen stance is all about is coarse-graining yielding effective classicality.
-[[start:3225870][end:3234840]] Or what that really means is coarse graining yielding a description that we can use in the language that we understand?
+[[start:3225870][end:3234840]] Or what that really means is coarse-graining yielding a description that we can use in the language that we understand?
-[[start:3235770][end:3252250]] So these are very, very old issues that have been recognized for a long time, but I think in part because of the disaster of shut up and calculate, they haven't really been talked about in the classroom.
+[[start:3235770][end:3252250]] So these are very, very old issues that have been recognized for a long time, but I think in part because of the disaster of "shut up and calculate", they haven't really been talked about in the classroom.

 54:14 _Daniel:_
 [[start:3254990][end:3255546]] Awesome.